-The Ridge Stone Grill in the clubhouse serves lunch and dinner.
+The Brickyard Bistro in the clubhouse serves lunch and dinner.
+(Wednesday until Sunday).
 I stopped by for lunch and had a grilled chicken salad which was lovely!
-I was talking to the clubhouse owner who recently took over in June, as I was intrigued to find out what happens to golf courses in Iowa when the snow moves in for months at a time.
-They are hoping to keep the clubhouse open, in some sort of capacity, throughout the winter, which I think is brilliant as the restaurant has amazing views that would look great in the snow or no snow!
-The clubhouse can also be rented as a meeting/wedding venue (I had my wedding reception in a golf course club house back in the UK!) which can hold up to 325 people.
+I was talking to the clubhouse owner, as I was intrigued to find out what happens to golf courses in Iowa when the snow moves in for months at a time.
+They are hoping to keep the clubhouse open, in some sort of capacity, throughout the winter.
+I think it’s brilliant as the restaurant has amazing views that would look great in the snow or no snow!
+The clubhouse can also be rented as a meeting/wedding venue which can hold up to 325 people.

 I didn’t actually stay in Sheffield, I stayed at the Country Heritage B&B in the nearby town of Hampton.
 It operates more as a whole house rental property now (available on Airbnb) rather than a traditional B&B…and it’s awesome!
 It has 7 bedrooms and 5.5 bathrooms and can sleep up to 15 people.
 The room I stayed in had a private balcony, a bath and shower and the toilet had a cushioned toilet seat (AMAZING!!!).
 There’s an outdoor grill and gazebo, 2 friendly goats and a silo!
 The B&B is surrounded by fields and I was treated to a great sunset on the night of my stay!

 I was talking to the owner of the Country Heritage B&B who is lovely!
-She was telling me about how the property is popular with families that rent the whole house for annual gatherings etc, as it just so happens to be central for people travelling from various places.
-My extended family once hired a whole hotel for a wedding and we had SO much fun all being together so I can see why this is a popular option!
+She was telling me about how the property is popular with families that rent the whole house for annual gatherings etc. It just so happens to be central for people travelling from various places.
+My extended family once hired a whole hotel for a wedding.
+We had SO much fun all being together so I can see why this is a popular option!

-Some trips, like Route 66, rely massively on small town tourism, people aren’t even necessarily travelling TO the town, it just happens to be on the Route!
+Some trips, like Route 66, rely massively on small town tourism.
+People aren’t even necessarily travelling TO the town, it just happens to be on the Route!
 Back in the day, the towns along Route 66 tried their hardest to get people off the interstate and through their town.
-They stuck up billboards and put something unique in the town that would grab people’s attention (giant muffler men, the world’s largest rocking chair (former largest), my goodness Meramec Caverns I’m looking at you with your love of billboards).
+They stuck up billboards and put something unique in the town that would grab people’s attention.
+(Giant muffler men, the world’s largest rocking chair (former largest) etc. My goodness Meramec Caverns I’m looking at you with your love of billboards).